colorjs/color-space/README.md

 ## Purpose

-The project aims to have a complete collection of color spaces with consistent API, verified formulas and cases.
+A complete collection of color spaces with minimal consistent and clean API, verified formulas and cases.
-While [colorjs.io](https://colorjs.io/docs/procedural) has focus on digital color spaces, this initiative takes broader perspective, including lesser-known historical spaces.
+While alternatives focus on digital color spaces, this project takes broader perspective, including historical / multidisciplinary spaces.
-A side effect of the project is verifying papers.
+A side effect is verifying and correcting papers.

 ## Credits

-Thanks to all who contribute to color science – researchers, scientists, color theorists, specifiers, implementors, developers, and of course users.
+Thanks to all who contribute to color science – researchers, scientists, color theorists, specifiers, implementors, developers, and users.

 ## Similar